NESTools/ReadWriteProcess/README.md

 **ReadWriteProcess** is a *cross-platfrom* memory manipulation library (typically used for cheating in video games).
 This library is intented (an tested) for Python3.6 and above.
 Other versions *may* function below Python3.6, even so versions below 3.6 won't be given support until further notice.

-This library comes with all the functions required to read and writre memory of a proccess. *Please note pointer support has yet to been added*!
+This library comes with all the functions required to read and writre memory of a proccess. *Please note pointer support has yet to be added*!
 If this repo hits **5 stars** I'll add pointer functionality.

 ![Example1](https://github.com/NESTools/ReadWriteProcess/blob/main/res/example1.png)
 <p align="right">